Frequently Asked Questions

 Where are your programs held?

-For more information on our dog trainer school location, click here.
+For more information on our dog trainer school locations, click here.

 Do you offer on-site housing?

 Our on-site housing includes wireless internet, satellite television, full kitchens as well as free laundry facilities as part of our housing package.
-We also offer housing conveniently located in nearby Statesville, an approximate 15 minute drive from the training center.
 We allow students to house up to two of their personal dogs with them in the bedroom.
 Learn more about our facilities.

 How are the programs structured?
 What percentage of the class is hands-on versus lecture and classroom time?